LinkFrost/LinkFrost/README.md

 ### Hi there 👋 My name's Ashir

 - 🧐 My interests are in full stack development, as well as AI/ML
-- 🔭 I'm currently working on several school projects, including a microserve-based application, and an NLP annotation project
+- 🔭 I'm currently working on several school projects, including a microserve-based application
 - 🌱 I'm currently learning about microserve architecture
 - 📫 How to reach me
   -  Email: xlinkfrostx@gmail.com
   -  LinkedIn: https://www.linkedin.com/in/ashir-imran-6b73611b8/
+  - ⚡ Check out my website and blog! https://www.linkfrost.com/
 - 😄 Pronouns: He/him
-- ⚡ Check out my website and blog! https://www.linkfrost.com/

 <!--
 **LinkFrost/LinkFrost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.